 Antioch CCSD 34 Sequoit Creek Culvert Replacement

-The school district and EEA’s team identified that the existing culvert was deteriorating and in need of replacement.
+EEA, along with School District 34, determined that the existing culvert was deteriorating and in need of replacement.
 The corrugated metal pipe failed to reach its anticipated life span and the school district wanted to investigate different material alternatives to increase its durability.
 EEA researched several culvert options and recommended a concrete box culvert solution that avoided altering the crossing’s flow characteristics.

-As part of the project, EEA secured all necessary permits through the Army Corps of Engineers, the Lake County Stormwater Management Commission, Illinois Department of Natural Resources, and the Village of Antioch.
+As part of the project, EEA secured all necessary permits through the Army Corps of Engineers, the Lake County Stormwater Management Commission, the Illinois Department of Natural Resources, and the Village of Antioch.